 3. Utilize all your platforms.

 Taco Bell truly grasps the importance of being on-trend and appealing to its youthful consumers by using its already dominant social media presence across multiple platforms to introduce the Quesalupa.
 The restaurant chain also capitalized on the teaser campaign by waiting to announce the actual product, referring to it as a mystery item.
-The brand stretched its teaser campaign across Twitter, Snapchat, and Instagram prior to the grand reveal of its Super Bowl commercial.
-In addition, customers could order the mystery item from 2 to 4 p.m. on February 6 prior to the commercial’s debut.
+The brand stretched its teaser campaign across Twitter, Snapchat, and Instagram before the grand reveal of its Super Bowl commercial.
+In addition, customers could order the mystery item from 2 to 4 p.m. on February 6 before the commercial’s debut.
 Needless to say, consumer engagement skyrocketed across these platforms.
 Once the Quesalupa was revealed, Taco Bell created an advertisement on Snapchat in the form of a geofilter, which is a filter that users can add to their photos.

 4. Use video.